 It is important to ensure the viewer and render Windows services are up and running as they are critical for viewing images while using the zero-footprint image viewer.
-The listener service is a non-critical service as it is only used to help with the performance of the VIX Remote Procedure calls (RPC).

-All VIX services prior to patch MAG3.0170 run under the Apache Tomcat Windows service.
+All VIX services prior to patch MAG\3.0\170 run under the Apache Tomcat Windows service.
 After that patch, the services run under their own separate Windows services.
 See details below to verify all VIX Windows services and processes are operational.